DoctorWhoof/RCC/RCC_TODO.md

 	[ ] BUG: "SCC Bass Distorted" Loop points are wrong.
 Disabling loop for now.

-	[ ] BUG: Some loop points are correct in inspector, but wrong on wave editors (and playback!) after quitting and reloading.
--------> Possible solution: Remove envelope loop points, keep only instrument points

 	[.]
 Envelope Edit: Copy and Paste

 	[ ] Escape Key Stops all playback